 The Orphan Drug Act is intended to provide incentives to pharmaceutical companies to develop and market drugs and Biologics for rare diseases or conditions affecting fewer than 200,000 persons in the United States at the time of application for orphan drug designation.
 Orphan drug designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.
 Clinical testing requirements for orphan drugs are the same as those for products that have not received orphan drug designation but pharmaceutical companies may receive grants or tax credits for research, as well as protocol assistance.
-Further, if a drug or Biologic that receives orphan drug designation and is the first version of a particular drug to receive FDA marketing approval for the orphan designated indication, the product receives a seven-year period of marketing exclusivity during which the FDA cannot approve any application by another party to market the same drug for treatment of the same Orphan indication.
+Further, if a drug or Biologic that receives orphan drug designation and is the first product to receive FDA marketing approval for the orphan designated indication, the product receives a seven-year period of marketing exclusivity during which the FDA cannot approve any application by another party to market the same drug for treatment of an identical indication.
 There are exceptions to this exclusivity, however.
 For example, the FDA is allowed to approve a second product with the same active ingredient for the same indication if the sponsor of the approved orphan product consents, grants a license to the second applicant or is unable to assure an adequate supply of the drug, or if the second product has been shown to be clinically superior to the approved orphan drug.
 Further, orphan drug exclusivity does not block approval of a drug that, although proposed for the same indication, is considered by the FDA (applying a regulatory standard) to be a different drug than the previously approved orphan drug.
-In addition, the holder of orphan drug status must notify the FDA of any decision to discontinue active pursuit of drug approval or, if such approval or license is in effect, notify the FDA at least one year prior to any discontinuance of product production.
-If the holder of an orphan designation cannot assure the availability of sufficient quantities of the pro
+In addition, the holder of orphan drug status must notify the FDA at least one year prior to any discontinuance of product production.
+If the holder of an orphan designation cannot assure the availability of sufficient quantities of the product to meet the needs of affected patients, the FDA may withdraw orphan drug status.